 Key words: Hepatocellular carcinoma; Screening; Public health

-Core tip: Why should hepatocellular carcinoma (HCC) be an exception from the long list of other cancers where the feasibility and the efficacy of screening were investigated by randomized trials?
+Core tip: Why should hepatocellular carcinoma be an exception from the long list of other cancers where the feasibility and the efficacy of screening were investigated by randomized trials?
 Ethics of belief is treacherous reef.
 Screening is not performing a test, it is a public health issue: a national program is needed to ensure a minimal participation, quality controls and evaluation of the results for improving the process.

 Braillon A. Is the American association for the study of liver diseases recommendation for hepatocellular carcinoma screening a cul-de-sac?